sarah-antillia/Tensorflow-Image-Segmentation-Alzheimer-s-Disease/README.md

 <h2>
 3. Train TensorflowUNet Model
 </h2>
- We have trained Colorectal-Cancer TensorflowUNet Model by using the following
+ We have trained Alzheimers-Disease TensorflowUNet Model by using the following
 <a href="./projects/TensorflowSlightlyFlexibleUNet/Alzheimers-Disease/train_eval_infer.config"> <b>train_eval_infer.config</b></a> file. <br>
-Please move to ./projects/Colorectal-Cancer and run the following bat file.<br>
+Please move to ./projects/TensorflowSlightlyFlexibleUNet/Alzheimers-Disease and run the following bat file.<br>
 <pre>
 >1.train.bat
 </pre>